Skip to main content

 3. We then work in partnership with a pan-disabled testing team at Shaw Trust Accessibility Services who user-test web content and provide an in-depth analysis of the user experience.

-Afterwards, you will be given a comprehensive report of the findings and be presented with live assistive tech demonstrations as to why the discovered errors are failing web standards.
+Afterwards, you will receive a comprehensive report of the findings and be presented with live assistive tech demonstrations explaining why the discovered errors are failing web standards.
 This will provide you with a clear roadmap of required changes to aid you in becoming inclusive.

 Further questions about accessibility audit testing